Paris Mountain Press

 Staumpitz snorted.
-"I hear ya, Dafid.
+“I hear ya, Dafid.
 There's not much else it could be, however.
-If the Arabians have gotten here first and claimed the system, the Paladin is going to be unhappy."
+The Paladin will be unhappy if the Arabians have gotten here first and claimed the system.”

-"Not to mention us members of the crew who just saw our bonuses go out the airlock."
+“Not to mention us crew members who just saw our bonuses go out the airlock.”